10 Great Ways to Foster Authentic Employee EngagementSubscribe to the Newsletter

 In the face of the rising presence of technology across company offices and the desks of freelancers, the struggle for sustainable employee engagement remains a goal to be achieved.

-Often we associate employee engagement with stellar productivity, images of those who are first to arrive and last to leave, chipping in hours over weekends and going above and beyond for results.
+Often we foster employee engagement with stellar productivity, images of those who are first to arrive and last to leave, chipping in hours over weekends and going above and beyond for results.
 However, simply because an employee may be willing to put in the extra mile for their employer, without the basic building blocks for employee engagement in place, even with the best intentions, they often won’t be able to.

 It can cut deep when hard work and motivation go unnoticed.
 Particularly if you work in an environment where the only feedback you receive is when assignments go wrong or have been less than perfect.
 From a major milestone to an individual win, congratulations can be made a part of everyday working culture without losing their value.

 While bonuses and office rewards can be a luxury, there is now an increasing host of tools available for making recognition of hard work and success intrinsic to everyday communication.
 You can leverage your everyday workflow tools, such as Office 365 and Recognize, to administer badges of recognition and give that virtual “high 5” some real meaning with small gestures of appreciation.
-For 25 more recognition ideas, check out this article.

 Consider rewarding staff with a half-day off or that prime parking space in front of the office.
 Not only do these micro rewards tend to be more feasible for employers to extend, but they can also result in a more sustained pace of motivation for employees.
 Rather than rewarding someone for climbing Everest, you can motivate them to get there as they summit each peak along the way!